Last Updated: 5/10/22 | May 10th, 2022

-Simply put, I’m a lot more awesome now than I used to be.
+Simply put, I’m a lot more awesome than I used to be.

-I’m not saying this to be conceited or egotistical; I’m saying it because I believe that travel is something that makes you not only a better human being, but a way cooler one too.
-The kind of person people gravitate towards and want to be around.
+I’m not saying this to be conceited or egotistical; I’m saying it because I genuinely believe that travel is something that makes you not only a better human being but a way cooler one too.
+The kind of person people gravitate toward and want to be around.

 You become like the Dos Equis guy.

 How and why does travel make you more awesome?
 Let me count the ways:

 1. Travel makes you more social – It’s sink or swim on the road.
 You either get better at making friends or you end up alone, crying each night into a hostel dorm pillow.
 You have learn how to make friends out of strangers and get more comfortable talking to new people.
 When I first started traveling, I was kind of an introvert and uncomfortable talking to people I didn’t know.
 Now, I’ll happily talk to strangers like we’ve been best friends for years.

 And that’s because, after a while, you just want to talk to people, so you turn to the person next to you in the hostel bar and say “hi.”
 Then you realize it’s not so scary and keep doing it until you’re a natural.

 2. Travel makes you better at conversation – Travel not only makes you comfortable talking to strangers, it makes you better at it too.
 After talking to people all the time, the same questions get boring.
 You start to even bore yourself.
 After a while, you don’t care about where people are from, where they are going, how long they’ve been traveling, and yada yada yada.
 Those kinds of questions don’t actually tell you anything about the person.
 Sure, you’ll get better at small talk, but more importantly, you’ll discover how to ask interesting questions — the ones that matter and can kick-start meaningful conversations.